Last updated on May 16th, 2023

 The majority of modern-age professions force people into taking up a sedentary lifestyle.
-As in some cases, we are unable to minimise the amount of sitting, getting an ergonomic chair that suits your body type and specific requirements is no longer a luxury, but a necessity.
+As in some cases, we are unable to minimise the amount of sitting on office chair, getting an ergonomic chair that suits your body type and specific requirements is no longer a luxury, but a necessity.

 Why it is important

 Namely, technological advancements contributed to an increased number of sedentary jobs.
 In fact, there are more than 83% more occupations that require employees to spend 8 hours of sitting then there were in the 50s.
 Unfortunately, this resulted in an increased number of people who suffer from cardiovascular diseases, obesity, elevated heart pressure, and cholesterol levels.
 All due to an extended amount of time we spend sitting.

 Experts advise us to utilise our brakes to walk around the office, opt for height adjustable desks that allow us to switch between sitting and standing as we please, and take up more exercise in our spare time.
 However, sometimes we are simply tied to the chair and have no other option but to pick the one that provides utmost support for your back and benefits your overall health.
 There is no one chair that can be called ideal for everyone and all purposes.
 So below you’ll find the list of specifications to consider when choosing the one best suited for you:

 To accommodate to any work environment and to the height of any office desk you are assigned, it is imperative that your seat is easily adjustable.
 At Value Office Furniture, our ergonomic office chairs come with a pneumatic adjustment lever that makes any model ideal for people of all heights – from 5ft to more than 6ft.
 When you are adjusting the chair, make sure your feet are firmly on the ground, with your legs at a 90-degree angle.